CHOOSING OR CHANGING YOUR MAJOR

 - Use Social Networking sites such as Linkedin and Twitter to connect you to people.
-Follow Career Development on Twitter and join our Linkedin Group!
+Follow Employer Engagement and Career Design on Twitter and join our Linkedin Group!

-- Attend Career Conversations (Wednesdays at noon) and other Career Development events to meet alumni and professionals in a variety of fields.
+- Attend Career Conversations (Wednesdays at noon) and other Employer Engagement and Career Design events to meet alumni and professionals in a variety of fields.

 - Attend Career Fairs to learn about employers and career paths